Indiana ambulatory surgery centers will be considered medical service facilities under recently enacted legislation.

 … Read more »

-A New York appellate court ruled that a worker should be allowed to proceed with his Labor Law and negligence claims for an alleged fall
+A New York appellate court ruled that a worker could not proceed with his Labor Law and negligence claims for alleged injuries from an accident

 … Read more »